AstarNetwork/astar-docs/docs/use/how-to-guides/soneium/transfer-tokens/from-ethereum-to-soneium.md

 ### Option 3: Using **Superbridge**

-[**Superbridge**](https://superbridge.app/) is our most recommended option for bridging ETH and Superchain assets into Soneium.
+[**Superbridge**](https://superbridge.app/) is the recommended option for bridging ETH and Superchain assets into Soneium.
 It's designed from the ground up for native bridging within the Superchain ecosystem.

 <Figure caption="" src={require('/docs/use/how-to-guides/soneium/transfer-tokens/images/ethereum-to-soneium/superbridge-x-soneium.png').default} width="100%" />